Christmas tree recycling

 - Bulky waste collections

-UK households are still throwing away £12 billion worth of food each year and one in three of us think we waste more food over Christmas and New Year than at any other time of the year.
+UK households are still throwing away £12 billion worth of food each year and 30% of Oxford's household waste is food.
+One in three of us think we waste more food over Christmas and New Year than at any other time of the year.
 This food waste is having a detrimental impact on the environment, wasting materials, water and energy using in production, but there's simply no need.

 Here's a few of our seasonal tips for reducing food waste: